STBrinkmann/DRIGLUCoSE/README.md

 ### (i) Road network data and isochrones

-In order to compute network-based distance metrics, we acquired street data from OpenStreetMap using the R-package `osmdata` (Padgham et al. 2017).
+In order to compute network-based distance metrics, we acquired street data from OpenStreetMap using the R-package `osmdata` (Padgham et al.
+2017).
 Road types not suitable for walking were removed (e.g., motorways).
 Network data were topologically corrected and split into
-\~20 metre-long segments using the R package `nngeo` (Dorman 2020).
+\~20 metre-long segments using the R package `nngeo` (Michael Dorman 2020).

 ``` r
 erlangen.osm <- DRIGLUCoSE::osm_roads(x = Erlangen, dist = 20,